pwolthausen/k8s/workshops/scheduling/README.md

 ## Resource requests

 K8s leverages resource requests for many different aspects, including scheduling, auto-scaling and pod preemption.
-It is best practice to have these configured for all your pods.
+It is best practice to have these configured for all your pods([see est practices video](https://www.youtube.com/watch?v=xjpHggHKm78)).
 Deciding on which value to set for the request depends entirely on the container being deployed. [video on setting container resource requests and limits]

 1. Given deployment, determine appropriate resource requests